jmakumbi/UploadSalesCSV/ReadMe.md

 5. Put csv file(s) in `c:/uploads/`
 ## Future (not in order of priority)
 - [ ] **Add unit tests**
-- [ ] Refactor all controller code
 - [ ] Switch from [FileHelpers Library](https://www.filehelpers.net/)
 - [ ] Implement tracking of uploaded files to prevent duplicate upload
 - [ ] Move data upload to files view and controller
 - [ ] Implement file upload by dialog instead of hardcoded path
-- [ ] Check for duplicate records on upload
 - [ ] Check for empty fields
 - [ ] Fix the currency columns to display correctly
 - [ ] Implement a [CSS framework](https://www.wikiwand.com/en/CSS_framework) like [Bootstrap)](https://getbootstrap.com/), [Tailwind](https://tailwindcss.com/), or [Semantic UI](https://semantic-ui.com/)